World Heritage Photos

 13. High Coast / Kvarken Archipelago - High Coast / Kvarken Archipelago: The 5600 islands of the Finnish Kvarken Archipelago features unusual ridged washboard moraines, known as...

-High Coast / Kvarken Archipelago: The 5600 islands of the Finnish Kvarken Archipelago features unusual ridged washboard moraines, known as De Geer Moraines, formed by the melting of the continental ice sheet 10,000 to 24,000 years ago.
-Every year a square kilometre new land rises in the Kvarken Archipelago.
-The Kvarken Archipelago is situated in Finland, the archipelago is part of the UNESCO World Heritage Site: High Coast / Kvarken Archipelago.
+High Coast / Kvarken Archipelago: The 5600 islands of the Finnish Kvarken Archipelago features unusual ridged washboard moraines, known as De Geer Moraines, formed by the melting of the continental ice sheet 10,000 to 24,000 years ago, the ice sheet covered all of Scandinavia.
+Every year, a square kilometre new land rises in the Kvarken Archipelago.
+The Kvarken Archipelago is a huge area on the west coast of Finland, the archipelago is part of the UNESCO World Heritage Site: High Coast / Kvarken Archipelago.

 14. High Coast / Kvarken Archipelago - The High Coast in Sweden and the Kvarken Archipelago in Finland show how the glacial periods, the glacial rebound and the forces of the sea has...

 The High Coast in Sweden and the Kvarken Archipelago in Finland show how the glacial periods, the glacial rebound and the forces of the sea has affected the landscape and its flora and fauna, it makes the High Coast and the Kvarken Archipelago unique in the world.
-The High Coast and Kvarken Archipelago has the largest land uplift in the world.
+The High Coast and the Kvarken Archipelago has the largest land uplift in the world.
+Currently, the land rises 8 mm each year and about one square kilometre of new land is created each year.
 Together, the High Coast and the Kvarken Archipelago form a transboundary UNESCO World Heritage.